New Graduate Students

 In order to be a teaching assistant, international students whose first language is not English must demonstrate their skills in spoken English with a passing TOEFL score (minimum of 26 on the spoken portion), or a passing IELTS score (speaking score of 8 or higher), or enrollment in the Graduate Preparation Program course.

-Please note: The Graduate Preparation Program course will be held from August 31 - September 23, 2020 and costs $1,200 per student.
-Due to the COVID-19 pandemic, the GPP will be offered virtually in 2020.
-More information can be found on the Graduate Preparation Program's page.
+*Please note: The Graduate Preparation Program course will be held in person from August 8 - September 1, 2022.
+Tuition for this program is $1,200 per student.
+More information can be found on the Graduate Preparation Program page.

-The Global Engagement Office (previously known as the International Education Office) serves as the international student advising center.
+The Global Engagement Office serves as the international student advising center.
 Staff members provide visa/immigration counseling concerning required course loads, financial problems and employment, plus a variety of other services to help international visitors adjust to academia and life at Santa Cruz.
 International students should email firstname.lastname@example.org with visa and immigration-related questions.